CielSachen/School-Projects/ccdstru/README.md

   | 1   |     |     |     | **X** |
   |     | 1   | 2   | 3   | 4     |

-- Meanwhile, the third player will be remove marks (or stealing) after the two players’ turn.
+- Meanwhile, the third player will be remove marks (or stealing) after the two players' turn.
 They win if they prevent both players from forming a pattern.

 ## Compilation